MPA Society Board

 Johnson Ma currently works as a teaching faculty for the PsyD program at Adler University.
 He is a trilingual therapist and a mental health service provider who has experience in providing community-based mental health treatment and training to diverse underserved populations in Hawaii, the San Francisco Bay Area, and Vancouver, British Columbia.
 His longstanding passion for diverse mental health issues stemmed from his own immigrant experiences which has allowed him to develop personal empathy and social awareness of common socio-economical and emotional challenges faced by immigrants and marginalized groups.
 As a result, he is a strong proponent for psychosocial rehabilitation that promotes personal recovery and community integration.
 Johnson is deeply honored and excited to have an opportunity to serve as a new MPA Board member.
 He hopes to contribute his knowledge of mental health issues while collaborating with fellow board of directors to continue improving the quality of lives among MPA members..

 Mary is a CPA, CGA, who has been working in the non-profit sector since 2008.
-She is currently the Director of Finance and Administration for Imagine 1 Day, a charity that supports education initiatives in Ethiopia.
-Mary was drawn to MPA Society because of the strength of the organization and the calibre of the services and people there, and is excited to the part of the MPA Society team.
+She is currently the Director of Finance and Administration for the Dr Peter AIDS Foundation, a charity that provides compassionate care for people living with HIV.
+Mary was drawn to MPA Society because of the strength of the organization and the calibre of the services and people there, and is excited to be a part of the MPA Society team.